-The University is a regionally accredited provider of postsecondary education services focused on offering graduate and undergraduate degree programs in its core disciplines of education, healthcare, business and liberal arts.
-The University offers courses online, on ground at its approximately 133 acre traditional ground campus in Phoenix, Arizona and onsite at facilities it leases and at facilities owned by third party employers.
-The University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+The University is a comprehensive regionally accredited university that offers over 160 graduate and undergraduate degree programs across eight colleges both online and on ground at our approximately 205 acre campus in Phoenix, Arizona, and at facilities we lease and at facilities owned by third party employers.
+Our undergraduate programs are designed to be innovative and to meet the future needs of employers, while providing students with the needed critical thinking and effective communication skills developed through a Christian, liberal arts foundation.
+The University is accredited by the Higher Learning Commission.
 The University's wholly owned subsidiaries are primarily used to facilitate expansion of the University campus.